IrvHenri/speed-typing-game/README.md

 ## Motivation

-- To practice using react hooks to manage stage, implement lifecycle methods and create custom hooks for reusability.
+- To practice using react hooks to manage state, implement lifecycle methods and create custom hooks for reusability.

 ## Tech Stack
 - React